w3f/polkadot-wiki/docs/learn-scams.md

 ### Admins will never contact you over Telegram, Twitter, etc.

-If you've received a message from an admin over Telegram, ignore it.
+If you've received a message from a "Polkadot admin" or "Polkadot support", block and report it.
 Our Polkadot team will never personally message you first.
 Our social media's are posted on our website and any new social media's will be announced by our team.